ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - Every decision is by design in its own file with its own git history.
 - PRs allow to better support the constraint that everything must be within Elektra's repository (also rejected PRs).
 - PRs allow to suggest changes and review individual sentences of the decision.
+- Several "Related Decisions" are very important even if everyone agrees on one solution.
+  They allow reviewers and future readers of the decision to understand which options were considered and why they were rejected.

 ## Implications